Escape over a saddle by coloured noise: theory and numerics: Examples

-In Figure \ref{fig:T20}, the effective transition time is $T=20$, whereas in Figure \ref{fig:T30} it is $T=30$, with all other parameters held fixed.
-The resulting trajectories are very similar; however, as $T$ increases, the transition from the linearised to the nonlinear regime occurs closer to the sink.
+In Figure \ref{fig:T50}, the effective transition time is $T=50$, whereas in Figure \ref{fig:T60} it is $T=60$, with all other parameters held fixed.
+The action values are identical to three significant figures in both cases: $S=0.0176$.
+The resulting trajectories are very similar as well, as indeed they should be; the main change as $T$ increases is that the transition from the linearised to the nonlinear regime occurs closer to the sink.
 This highlights the numerical advantage of the Method of Division: one can identify a sufficient transition time $T^*$ such that for any $T>T^*$, the trajectory $\phi[T]$ closely resembles $\phi[T^*]$, differing only by extending further within the linearised region near the sink.
-This saves computation cost to a great extend when investigating the change to the trajectory for longer $T$.
-It is also worth noting that, while the trajectories remain similar, the corresponding noise differ significantly. \\
+The action value also stabilises for $T>T^*$, giving the `true' solution to the problem.
+This saves computation cost to a great extent when investigating the change to the trajectory for longer $T$.
+The leading corrections from the linearisation errors were found to be less than 0.1\%, so it made little difference whether we added them in or not. \\